Western Australian gold rushes: Murchison

 Gold was discovered in 1892 though there is uncertainty as to who made the first find.
-Michael Fitzgerald and Edward Heffernan collected 260 ounces after being given a nugget by an Aboriginal known as 'Governor'.
+Michael Fitzgerald and Edward Heffernan collected 260 ozt after being given a nugget by an Aboriginal person known as Governor.
 Tom Cue travelled to Nannine to register their claim.
 The townsite was gazetted in 1893 and named after Tom Cue.

-The town's first water supply was a well in the centre of the main street; after an outbreak of typhoid fever, the well was capped with a rotunda built over the top.
+The town's first water supply was a well in the centre of the Main Street; after an outbreak of typhoid fever, the well was capped with a rotunda built over the top.
 The water supply was replaced by another well dug near Lake Nallan and carted 20 km south to the townsite.

 The town of Day Dawn, 8 km south, was established within a year; by 1900 a hospital and cemetery were established between the two towns and they had three newspapers operating.
 The rivalry between the towns fuelled a diverse sporting culture in the area.
 Cycling and horse-racing groups held regular events attracting competitors from as far away as Perth and Kalgoorlie.